RUCBM/DeepCritic/README.md

 ---------

 ## News
+- [2025.05.18] We upload the code for RL data generation via Monte Carlo sampling-based correctness estimation.
 - [2025.05.17] We upload the SFT and RL models, along with the curated SFT and RL data.
 - [2025.05.11] We upload the code for deliberate critique generation, supervised fine-tuning and evaluation.
 - [2025.05.01] We release our paper on [arxiv](https://arxiv.org/pdf/2505.00662).